kerlandsson/java-troubleshooting/README.md

 ##### Dump when CPU usage is high

-Take a thread dump every 5 seconds whenever the CPU usage is over 50%.
+Take a thread dump every 5 seconds whenever the CPU usage on the whole machine is over 50%.

 ```
 while true